Endless Love (song): Luther Vandross and Mariah Carey version

-Walter Afanasieff produced Luther Vandross and Mariah Carey's cover of the song for Vandross' album Songs (1994), and it is known for being Carey's first "high-profile" duet (an earlier duet, "I'll Be There", was with the then-unknown background singer Trey Lorenz).
+Walter Afanasieff produced Luther Vandross and Mariah Carey's cover of "Endless Love" for Vandross' album Songs (1994), and it is known for being Carey's first "high-profile" duet (an earlier duet, "I'll Be There", was with the then-unknown background singer Trey Lorenz).
 At the 1995 Grammy Awards, the song was nominated in the new category of Best Pop Collaboration with Vocals, losing to "Funny How Time Slips Away" by Al Green and Lyle Lovett.
 Columbia Records later included the song on Carey's compilation album Greatest Hits (2001) and then again on her next compilation album, The Ballads (2008).
-It was released as the second single on August 29, 1994, from Songs.
+It was released as the second single on August 26, 1994, from Songs, and on the 30th Anniversary Edition of Carey's Music Box (2023).